peeveen/goauth/README.md

 router := mux.NewRouter()
 goAuthService.ApplyRoutes(router)
 ```

+goauth makes use of the [httperrorhandler](http://github.com/peeveen/httperrorhandler) package, so your `ErrorHandler` should deal with the `httperrorhandler.Error` type.

 ApplyRoutes() works with the standard gorilla muxer.
 If you want to use another, the endpoint methods are exposed in the Service object.